Advanced Content Management for Designers

 Optimised the speed of pages

-Loading pages from potentially hundreds of different components adds a lot of complexity, can put a lot of stress on the database, and make page loads feel sluggish.
-We’ve cached the site heavily at the web server level.
+Loading pages from potentially hundreds of different components adds a lot of complexity, can put a lot of stress on the database and make page load speed slow.
+To tackle this we’ve cached the site heavily at the web server level.
 We’re not using any complicated WordPress plugins that add a fake caching layer.
-With our web server based cache, most pages never load WordPress, they just get fast delivery of content.
+With our web server based caching most pages never load WordPress, they just get fast delivery of content.